edoardoavenia/code-context-for-llm/README.md

 </code>

 ## Configuration
-The configuration is now unified.
-All exclusion settings (extensions, file names, directories, maximum depth, and maximum number of files) are contained in a single key named "exclude" within the configuration file.
+The configuration is unified.
+All exclusion settings—extensions, file names, directories, maximum depth, and maximum number of files—are contained in a single key named "exclude" within the configuration file.
+Additionally, the tool now validates the configuration to ensure that max_depth is never zero, and it employs internal optimizations (such as a single-pass file read for UTF‑8 verification and content extraction, and a per-branch file counter) to improve performance.

 By default, the tool reads from config.json.
 You can override this behavior by specifying a custom configuration file with the --config parameter.